stroucki/venti-streamchunk/README.md

 The score file can be "-", which will cause scores to be read from standard input, or written to standard output, respectively.

+## Security

+The hashes used as keys for venti are intended to be computationally infeasible to derive by an attacker, even with some knowledge of what data there could be.
+However anyone in possession of the score file, or the hashes contained within, can retrieve the data from venti.

+Therefore, just like with the venti tools themselves, the score files should be protected from unauthorized access commensurately with the required security of the data that they point to.

+A conceivable high-security management scheme could be to (repeatedly) submit the score files themselves until a single block (24 bytes) or manageable amount remains, then print the contents of the score file to a secure log printer.

 ## Technical detail

 The list of hashes and sizes is currently a sequence of { block size